Leave encashment meaning

 - 10 months' average salary

-- Cash equivalent of unutilized earned leave (as per prescribed limit of 30 days per year of service)
+- Cash equivalent of unutilized earned leave (limited to 30 days per year of service)